Cherry Blossom Festivals for Families

-Here in the Pacific Northwest, the cherry blossoms have burst open, saving the beleaguered denizens of the dark and damp.
+Here in the Pacific Northwest spring season, it’s time for the cherry blossoms to burst open, saving the beleaguered denizens of the dark and damp.
 This winter, especially, has settled in like a watery vortex over our little corner of the country.

 We have a lot of cherry trees, ornamental and otherwise, in our area.
 One favorite tradition in Seattle is to walk onto the University of Washington campus when the enormous cherry trees are blooming in “The Quad.”

-In Japan, the season of Sakura (cherry blossoms) is celebrated with Hanami which means “watching blossoms”.
+In Japan, the season of Sakura, which also means “cherry blossoms”, is celebrated with Hanami, which means “watching blossoms”, or “flower viewing”.
 It is a holiday of sorts, celebrating renewal and the ephemeral beauty of these flowers.

 Below are some links to various cherry blossom festivals around the USA and the world.